Mur River - Graz/ Auwiesen to Kalsdorf

 Along both banks of the river a well-kept gravel path leads down to the village Mellach.
 It is ideal for cycling, running and walking.
 Now we finally find ourselves in the quiet zone and only meet a few rowers who are currently training here on the water.

 We take advantage of the pleasant momentum and let the water carry us towards the island and its two water channels on the second third of our tour.
 The further south we go, the more deserted the promenade becomes to the left and right above us.
-Nobody else is on the water and we can already see the lonely island in the middle of the river approaching.
-We decide to paddle past it on the right, because after the island we continue straight into the right side arm of the Mur.
+Nobody else is on the water, and we can already see the lonely island in the middle of the river approaching.
+We decide to paddle past it on the right, because after the island we plan to continue straight into the right side arm of the Mur.

 Shortly before the power plant we have to sharpen our eyes to find a suitable landing spot between the bushes on the bank.
 It is steep, but not very high, but surefootedness is required.
 This tour clearly makes you come back for more and could be extended further south as long as you like.
 But we'll save that for another time.